Underspecified Human Decision Experiments Considered Harmful: Discussion: Goals and Incentives in the Lab versus the World

+A common misinterpretation of the use of a rational agent model is that we are implying that human behavior is expected to be perfectly rational, or approximately rational.
+This is not the case.
+While a rational agent approach formally justifies what it means to best use information to inform the selection of an action using statistical decision theory, participants in our experiment may use different strategies.
+The point is that without a definition of what it means to best respond to the information we have provided, we are hard-pressed to evaluate participant behavior.
+Even if we do not expect this procedure to characterize what human agents do, it provides a basis for interpreting the results in terms of deviations from a well-understood standard.

-Several challenges have been raised against expected utility theory as put forth by Savage~\citep{savage1972foundations}; we recommend \citep{steele2015decision} for an overview.
-Another critique of a normative approach dubbed ``value collapse''~\citep{nguyen2023value} is that presenting a clear set of values as a target for behavior limits variance in ways that can be harmful.
+Several challenges have been raised against expected utility theory as put forth by Savage~\cite{savage1972foundations}; we recommend \cite{steele2015decision} for an overview.
+Another critique of a normative approach dubbed ``value collapse''~\cite{nguyen2023value} is that presenting a clear set of values as a target for behavior limits variance in ways that can be harmful.
 Our argument is that we should not mistake the variation that emerges from in an under-communicated decision problem as representative of behavior under a particular set of values or a particular real-world decision task.
+If a researcher wishes to evaluate decisions but contests Bayesian decision theory as a normative standard, they should be prepared to motivate whatever standard they adopt instead with equivalent rigor (e.g., derivation from interpretable assumptions combined with mathematical laws).
+We note that alternative models have been well-explored, but rarely achieve provable grounding relative to mathematical laws as statistical decision theory does.

-Studies aimed at understanding the range of values at play in a naturalistic decision scenario are better characterized as descriptive research.
-We note that while our framework is intended for normative decision research, the definitions below may also be useful if one is doing descriptive or exploratory decision research, by making clear which aspects of the decision problem are underspecified and therefore presumably the object of study.
-For example, a researcher might aim to characterize challenges in model-assisted decisions in a particular domain~\citep{zytek2021sibyl}, or conduct an exploratory study to elicit information about the utility function (i.e., scoring rule) that operates in a setting then communicate it back to new participants as part of the decision problem in an evaluative experiment (e.g.,~\citep{fernandes2018uncertainty}).
+Sometimes researchers are explicitly interested in understanding the range of values at play in a naturalistic decision scenario rather than providing a well-defined decision problem.
+In this case, their research is better characterized as descriptive, and they should refrain from claims that hinge on evaluating participant decisions.
+While our framework is intended for normative decision research, the definitions may also be useful if one is doing such descriptive or exploratory decision research, by making clear which aspects of the decision problem are underspecified and therefore presumably the object of study.
+For example, a researcher might aim to characterize challenges in model-assisted decisions in a particular domain~\cite{zytek2021sibyl}, or conduct an exploratory study to elicit information about the utility function (i.e., scoring rule) that operates in a setting and then communicate it back to new participants as part of the decision problem in an evaluative experiment (e.g.,~\cite{fernandes2018uncertainty}).